Wildcrafted 100% pure CO2 distilled Frankincense essential oil. This variety has a wonderful, uplifting, woody and citrusy aroma.

 About the plant

 Also known as Olibanum, the Frankincense tree looks more like a tall, handsome shrub.
 Its many knurled branches rarely reach more than 22 feet in height and are topped with abundant slender leaves.
-It is the sap of this tree that holds profound medicinal properties.
+It is the sap of this tree.
 To extract it, the bark is pierced with a knife (known traditionally as a 'mingaf') and a milky-white oleoresin is removed in small amounts to ensure the tree is not harmed (Myrrh is also harvested this way).

 About the oil